 - What problems do you want your content to solve for your audience?

 - How would you group that content, how would you categorize it?

 - How would you like people to find this content?

-Answering questions like these will get you on track to develop a complete content marketing strategy that can properly make your content discoverable on your website.
+Answering questions like these will get you on track to develop a complete content marketing strategy that can adequately make your content discoverable on your website.

 That’s it for this week!
-Next week we’ll dive into some fundamentals for search engine optimization and give a brief overview of what expert level SEO looks like.
+Next week we’ll dive into some fundamentals for search engine optimization and give a brief overview of what it looks like on an expert level.

 Have questions?
 Send me an email or contact me in our chat bubble on our website.